-How to Make a Duvet Cover?
-Sewing Guide
+How to Make a Duvet Cover: DIY Sewing Guide

 Hello everybody!
 I’m going to guide you through the process of making a duvet cover.
 Don’t worry if it seems daunting; it’s essentially like making a larger pillow cover.